 In addition, a Mayors’ Forum has been established with the City of Melbourne and the City of Port Phillip, continues the strong partnerships and collaboration integral to the success of the area.

 |Meredith Sussex AM is an expert on city planning and chair of the Fishermans Bend Ministerial Advisory Committee.
-She is commitment to community engagement in the development and implementation of public policy.|
+She is committed to community engagement in the development and implementation of public policy.|

 |Janet Bolitho is a Fishermans Bend Ministerial Advisory Committee member and an advocate for urban renewal.
-A former City of Port Philip mayor, her strong connection with the Port Philip Bay area is expressed through Port Places.|
+A former City of Port Philip mayor, her strong connection with the Port Philip Bay area is expressed through her website, Port Places.|

-|Susan Oliver is an entrepreneurial business leader who is deeply committed to the innovation agenda.
-Her strong commercial and technical skills result from directorial experiance of 20+ years.
-She was recently appointed Wheeler Centre Chair.|
+|Susan Oliver AM is an entrepreneurial business leader who is deeply committed to the innovation agenda.
+Her strong commercial and technical skills result from directorial experience of 20+ years.
+Susan was appointed Chair of the Wheeler Centre board in 2017.|

-|Martyn Myer has been appointed an Officer in the Order of Australia for his services to business and the community.
+|Martyn Myer AO has been appointed an Officer in the Order of Australia for his services to business and the community.
 He is president of the Myer Foundation and serves in executive and philanthropic roles with a range of organisations.|

 |Cheryl Batagol has more than 40 years’ experience in the waste management, water and environmental sectors.
 She is Chairperson of the Environment Protection Authority and has a Public Service Medal for service to sustainability.|

-Page last updated: 14/11/18
+Page last updated: 07/05/21